ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 #### Effects on Joining Nodes ####

-If the value of the status parameter 'active' is changed from True to False, the Group Manager MUST stop admitting new members in the group.
+If the value of the status parameter 'active' is changed from True to False, the Group Manager MUST stop admitting new members in the OSCORE group.
 In particular, upon receiving a Joining Request (see Section 6.3 of {{I-D.ietf-ace-key-groupcomm-oscore}}), the Group Manager MUST respond with a 5.03 (Service Unavailable) response to the joining node, and MAY include additional information to clarify what went wrong.

-If the value of the status parameter 'active' is changed from False to True, the Group Manager resumes admitting new members in the group, by processing their Joining Requests (see Section 6.3 of {{I-D.ietf-ace-key-groupcomm-oscore}}).
+If the value of the status parameter 'active' is changed from False to True, the Group Manager resumes admitting new members in the OSCORE group, by processing their Joining Requests (see Section 6.3 of {{I-D.ietf-ace-key-groupcomm-oscore}}).

 #### Effects on the Group Members ####

-After having updated a group configuration, the Group Manager informs the group members, over the pairwise secure communication channels established when joining the OSCORE group (see Section 6 of {{I-D.ietf-ace-key-groupcomm-oscore}}).
+After having updated a group configuration, the Group Manager informs the members of the OSCORE group, over the pairwise secure communication channels established when joining the group (see Section 6 of {{I-D.ietf-ace-key-groupcomm-oscore}}).

-To this end, the Group Manager can individually target the 'control_path' URI path of each group member (see Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}), if provided by the intended recipient upon joining the group (see Section 6 of {{I-D.ietf-ace-key-groupcomm-oscore}}).
+To this end, the Group Manager can individually target the 'control_path' URI path of each group member (see Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}), if provided by the intended recipient upon joining the OSCORE group (see Section 6 of {{I-D.ietf-ace-key-groupcomm-oscore}}).
 Alternatively, group members can subscribe for updates to the group-membership resource of the OSCORE group, e.g. by using CoAP Observe {{RFC7641}}.

-Every group member, upon learning that the group has been deactivated (i.e. 'active' has value False), SHOULD stop communicating in the OSCORE group.
+Every group member, upon learning that the OSCORE group has been deactivated (i.e. 'active' has value False), SHOULD stop communicating in the group.

-Every group member, upon learning that the group has been reactivated (i.e. 'active' has value True again), can resume communicating in the OSCORE group.
+Every group member, upon learning that the OSCORE group has been reactivated (i.e. 'active' has value True again), can resume communicating in the group.

 Every group member, upon receiving updated values for 'alg' and 'hkdf', MUST either:

-* Leave the group (see Section 16 of {{I-D.ietf-ace-key-groupcomm-oscore}}), e.g. if not supporting the indicated new algorithms; or
+* Leave the OSCORE group (see Section 16 of {{I-D.ietf-ace-key-groupcomm-oscore}}), e.g. if not supporting the indicated new algorithms; or

-* Use the new parameter values, and accordingly re-derive the OSCORE Security Context for the group (see Section 2 of {{I-D.ietf-core-oscore-groupcomm}}).
+* Use the new parameter values, and accordingly re-derive the OSCORE Security Context for the OSCORE group (see Section 2 of {{I-D.ietf-core-oscore-groupcomm}}).

 Every group member, upon receiving updated values for 'cs_alg', 'cs_params', 'cs_key_params' and 'cs_key_enc', MUST either:

-* Leave the group, e.g. if not supporting the indicated new algorithm, parameters and encoding; or
+* Leave the OSCORE group, e.g. if not supporting the indicated new algorithm, parameters and encoding; or

-* Leave the group and rejoin it (see Section 6 of {{I-D.ietf-ace-key-groupcomm-oscore}}), providing the Group Manager with a public key which is compatible with the indicated new algorithm, parameters and encoding; or
+* Leave the OSCORE group and rejoin it (see Section 6 of {{I-D.ietf-ace-key-groupcomm-oscore}}), providing the Group Manager with a public key which is compatible with the indicated new algorithm, parameters and encoding; or

-* Use the new parameter values, and, if required, provide the Group Manager with a new public key to use in the group, as compatible with the indicated parameters (see Section 11 of {{I-D.ietf-ace-key-groupcomm-oscore}}).
+* Use the new parameter values, and, if required, provide the Group Manager with a new public key to use in the OSCORE group, as compatible with the indicated parameters (see Section 11 of {{I-D.ietf-ace-key-groupcomm-oscore}}).

 ### Delete a Group Configuration ### {#configuration-resource-delete}

-The Administrator can send a DELETE request to the group-configuration resource, in order to delete that group.
-A group deletion would be successful only on an inactive group.
+The Administrator can send a DELETE request to the group-configuration resource, in order to delete that OSCORE group.
+The deletion would be successful only on an inactive OSCORE group.

-That is, the DELETE request actually yields a successful deletion of the group, only if the corresponding status parameter 'active' has current value False.
-The Administrator can ensure that, by first performing an update of the group-configuration resource associated to the group (see {{configuration-resource-put}}), and setting the corresponding status parameter 'active' to False.
+That is, the DELETE request actually yields a successful deletion of the OSCORE group, only if the corresponding status parameter 'active' has current value False.
+The Administrator can ensure that, by first performing an update of the group-configuration resource associated to the OSCORE group (see {{configuration-resource-put}}), and setting the corresponding status parameter 'active' to False.

 If, upon receiving the DELETE request, the current value of the status parameter 'active' is True, the Group Manager MUST respond with a 4.09 (Conflict) response, which MAY include additional information to clarify what went wrong.